-The study area for the Level 1 subterranean fauna assessment was designed to evaluate the prospectivity of subterranean fauna to occur around the project.
-It is loosely defined as the exploration leases E69/3309, E69/3346, E69/3347, E69/3351 and E69/3352 (Figure 1-1), but regional surveys in particular along the Nanyerinny Creek system in the west of the study area complemented the assessment.
 The Beyondie Lakes consist of a western freshwater marsh (outside the study area) connected to two circular salt playas in line in the east.
-10 Mile Lake is a large salt playa located about six kilometres to the south.
+Ten Mile Lake is a large salt playa located about 6 km to the south.
 Several claypans are located around the lakes.
-The Beyondie Lakes salt playas connect with 10 Mile Lake during extreme inundation events.
+The Beyondie Lakes salt playas connect with Ten Mile Lake during extreme inundation events.